 Getting on top of your finances ahead of time can help enjoy your newborn—without fretting about your finances.
 Here are six money-smart moves to take before your baby arrives.

-- Read Viewpoints: "4 important questions to ask about life insurance," and "How to insure your paycheck" on Fidelity.com.
+- Read Viewpoints: "4 important questions to ask about life insurance," on Fidelity.com.

 |1.||Review your health insurance.|

 There is a huge amount of variability in the costs of medical care associated with pregnancy and childbirth.
 Your out-of-pocket medical costs could range from $0 to thousands of dollars—your insurance coverage will be the biggest determining factor.
 Under the Affordable Care Act, maternity care and childbirth are essential health benefits, so most health plans have to cover these benefits.
 But some insurance plans may require you to pay more out-of-pocket costs than others.

 Review your pregnancy and childbirth coverage ahead of time and make sure your doctor, or midwife, and the hospital where you plan to give birth are in your network of providers.
 This should help lower costs, as in-network providers are either fully covered, or will typically have higher insurance coverage than out-of-network providers and facilities.

 Find out ahead of time what benefits are available to you, so you know how to budget.
 Parental leave is a vital benefit—whether it’s paid or unpaid—but you may have other helpful benefits to take advantage of.